 - Have questions about transferring?
 Check out the CLA transfer student pages for information about transferring credit, degree requirements, and majors/minors in CLA.

-- Sign-up for on-campus orientation.
-Dates for transfer students are in June, July and August for the fall semester and January for the spring semester.
+- Sign-up for remote orientation.
+Dates for transfer students are in July and August for the fall semester and January for the spring semester.
 Sign-up begins in mid-April for fall semester and early November for spring semester.
-Sign-up early as space is limited.
+Sign-up early as space on each date is limited.

 - Complete the online New Student Checklist after it launches on April 7, 2021 at Noon.
-With the CLA New Student Checklist, you will confirm your orientation date, complete a brief questionnaire, schedule your mandatory on-campus orientation, take placement tests online, and get ready to meet with your advisor.
+With the CLA New Student Checklist, you will confirm your orientation date, complete a brief questionnaire, schedule your mandatory remote orientation, take placement tests online, and get ready to meet with your advisor.

 - Complete the mandatory online orientation (in the New Student Checklist), which will outline college- and university-wide policies, the CLA advising system, degree requirements, and career resources that are available to you.
 Available in mid-May for fall semester and mid-November for spring semester.

-- If you are an international student, you will also work with the International Student & Scholar Services (ISSS) to prepare for your on-campus orientation.
+- If you are an international student, you will also work with the International Student & Scholar Services (ISSS) to prepare for your remote orientation.
 International students will complete a Global Gopher online orientation in addition to a CLA transfer online orientation, included on your New Student Checklist.